 - Those involved with negotiation or conflict resolution on the phone.

-This customer care training has many applications and can be used to develop scenarios where people need to speak to customers on the telephone.
+This customer care training has many applications and can be used to develop skills for any scenario where people need to speak to customers on the telephone.

 Training course contents: